cloudfoundry-incubator/kubernetes-guidelines/README.md

 * The application with version n-1 should be able to start with the database that has been migrated to version n
 * The application must respect SIGTERM signal and start sending NotReady probe
 * The component is either expected to work during K8s control plane downtime or has a clear notice README that to achieve high availability, the control plane of Kubernetes must have multiple replicas.
+* Kubernetes resources that created by a component should have a label `app.kubernetes.io/managed-by` with value `cloudfoundry`

 ## Packaging